Support Efforts to Renew the Blue, Help Communities Thrive

 HCA Land Trust Coordinator Adison Banks teaches volunteers to how to plant a tree at a recent Municipal Farm Community Day

 Our mission is to proactively conserve, protect and restore natural lands and open space within the Kansas City region, benefiting the community and future generations by improving water quality, creating recreational opportunities, protecting life and property, and preserving our natural and cultural heritage.
 We accomplish our goals through collaboration with a network of public and private organizations and agencies that share our goals, values and objectives.
 We accomplish our goals through public outreach and education.
-We promote and conserve a vibrant, resilient river corridor, a centerpiece of revitalized neighborhoods that enhances the beauty and desirability
+We promote and conserve a vibrant, resilient river corridor, a centerpiece of revitalized neighborhoods that enhances the beauty and desirability of our city.

 To keep our natural places beautiful, to continue to nurture our sense of place, and to keep our youth inspired and engaged, we ask for a tax-free gift from your own treasure.
 No gift is too humble – all gifts go to support our mission.
 A $50 gift will be multiplied by the leveraged efforts of our Alliance to make your community a beautiful landscape that supports a quality of life we all deserve.